 The Employment Agreements also provide for severance rights related to a change in control.
 The conditions for payment upon a change in control require both a change in control event and the executive's termination "without cause" or for "good reason" (i.e. double trigger).
-The change in control provisions in the Employment Agreements provide in general that, if within 24 months following the date of a change in control of the Company or NBT Bank, as defined in the Employment Agreements, or employment is terminated without cause or by the executive with good reason, then each executive will be entitled to receive 2.99 multiplied by the sum of their annualized salary for the calendar year in which the change in control of the Company occurred and the average bonus paid in the three prior calendar years.
+The change in control provisions in the Employment Agreements provide in general that, if within 24 months following the date of a change in control of the Company or NBT Bank, as defined in the Employment Agreements, the NEO's employment is terminated without cause or by the executive for good reason, then each of Messrs.
+Watt, Moran, Brenner and Stagliano will be entitled to receive 2.99 multiplied by the sum of his or her annualized salary for the calendar year in which the change in control of the Company occurred and the average bonus paid in the three prior calendar years.
+Ms. Scarlett will be entitled to receive 2.0 multiplied by the sum of her annualized salary for the calendar year in which the change in control of the Company occurred.
 In addition, the double trigger change in control provisions under the Employment Agreements provide that an executive's benefit under any SERP will become fully vested (but do not provide that additional service credits or increased compensation formulas are utilized for purposes of calculating their severance amount).